OutFront Minnesota

 OutFront Minnesota is an LGBT rights organization in the state of Minnesota in the United States, founded in 1987.
 The organization is community-based and uses memberships and other fundraising to support its activities, as well as receiving support from foundations and corporations.

 OutFront Minnesota is a member of United ENDA, a national campaign to ensure transgender persons are included in national employment nondiscrimination legislation.
 The organization works in coalition with approximately 30 state and national partners in the GLBT and progressive movements.

 OutFront Minnesota's staff is overseen by a board of directors, and works with hundreds of volunteers each year.
 The organization is a member of the Equality Federation.
 In early 2008, OutFront Minnesota experienced the departure of its founding executive director, Ann DeGroot.
-Monica Meyer is the current executive director.
+Monica Meyer served as the executive director until 2021.

 Mission

-OutFront Minnesota's Mission Statement is "to create a state where lesbian, gay, bisexual, transgender, and queer people are free to be who they are, love who they love, and live without fear of violence, harassment or discrimination."
+OutFront Minnesota's Mission Statement is "to build power within Minnesota’s 2SLGBTQIA+ communities and address inequities through intersectional organizing, advocacy, education, and direct support services."

 Programs

-OutFront Minnesota provides several programs to support the LGBTQIA+ and allied community including Anti-Violence, Community Organizing, Legal, Education and Training, and Public Policy, which includes lobbying the state legislature.
+OutFront Minnesota provides several programs to support the LGBTQIA2S+ and allied community including Anti-Violence, Community Organizing, Legal, Education and Training, and Public Policy, which includes lobbying the state legislature.

 Anti-Violence Program

-The goal of the Anti-Violence Programs (AVP) is to end violence LGBTQIA+ community in the state of Minnesota.
-The AVP use an inter-sectional lens to honor and understand survivor's experiences.
+The goal of the Anti-Violence Programs (AVP) is to end violence LGBTQIA2S+ community in the state of Minnesota.
+The AVP uses an inter-sectional lens to honor and understand survivor's experiences.
 The organization hopes to create a safe environment for all individuals but specifically focuses on issues relative to sexual orientation or gender performance.
-The AVP work to increase anti-violence education within the LGBTQIA+ community.
+The AVP work to increase anti-violence education within the LGBTQIA2S+ community.
 Additionally, the AVP gives survivors the capabilities to file and report instances of violence.

 Lobby Day & Youth Summit

-OutFront sponsors a lobby day in the state capitol in St. Paul called "justFair Lobby Day", at which constituents from across Minnesota gather at the Minnesota State Capitol to meet with their representatives.
+OutFront sponsors a lobby day in the state capitol in St. Paul, at which constituents from across Minnesota gather at the Minnesota State Capitol to meet with their representatives.

 OutFront also tries to empower youth to get involved in their community by hosting a Youth Summit.
 The Youth Summit is organized and run by adolescent activists.
-Students gave lectures about the LGBTQIA+ community and activism examples of past lecture topics were: Mental Health, LGBTQ Movement beyond Marriage, Intersections of Identity, Black Lives Matter, etc.
+Students gave lectures about the LGBTQIA2S+ community and activism examples of past lecture topics were: Mental Health, LGBTQ Movement beyond Marriage, Intersections of Identity, Black Lives Matter, etc.